-This lesson will show how to generate a round robin schedule for a league that has an uneven number of teams utilizing bye game scheduling
+This guide will demonstrate how to generate a round robin schedule for a league that has an uneven number of teams utilizing bye game scheduling.

 Note: For an even number of teams see How to Generate a League Schedule (Even number of Teams)